GurNastich/Education-Department/README.md

-This app for Educational Department usage.
+# Education department

-Simplify and provide better work environment.
+Application for record lessons, students and their attendance.